AliSananS/todo-training-instructions/Instructions.md

 ---

-Now I'm going to show you how the prompt is going to look like.
+Prompt:

+Prompt will be a json format text with the prompt message and the data about existing todos.

+This is the format of the prompt:

 ```json
 {